sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments.md

 ## What is API Sharding ?

-It is possible to use tags in various Tyk objects to change the behaviour of a Tyk cluster or to modify the data that is sent to the analytics engine.
+It is possible to use tags in various Tyk objects to change the behavior of a Tyk cluster or to modify the data that is sent to the analytics engine.
 Tags are free-form strings that can be embedded in Gateway configurations, API definitions, Policies and Individual Keys.

 Tags are used in two ways: To segment a cluster into various "zones" of API management, and secondly, to push more data into the analytics records to make reporting and tracking easier.